Maryland Bitcoin ATM Regulations

 - Fees on verified fraudulent transactions must be refunded per Commissioner regulations

-KYC & New User Rules
+KYC & New Customer Rules

 Maryland defines a "New User" as someone transacting for the first time or within the first 72 hours following their first transaction.